-IE2 - Please indicate if your data is available as machine to machine web-services.
-In case it is, describe
+IE2 - Please indicate if your data is available as machine to machine webservices.
+In case it is, describe data is published to EURISCO and at which intervals.

 - a. what types of data (passport data, characterization & evaluation data etc) and - b. which web-service interfaces are available (i.e. GBIF IPT, BioCase, TapirLink).